 The last three years show a constant increase year-to-year of sales of member avocados from \$95 million in fiscal 1998, to \$111 million in fiscal 1999, to \$123 million in fiscal 2000.
-Sales of member avocados for the six months ended April 30, 2001 decreased by \$7.7 million compared to the prior year's period as supply exceeded demand and because the quality of the avocados was lower than during the prior period.
+The six months ended April 30, 2001 did not have the same increase as supply exceeded demand along with a different variety mix.
+The first six months include several varieties which do not command premium market prices.
+The Hass variety, which commands a premium over the other varieties, does not start being harvested in significant volumes until March or April.
+The increased supply of the other varieties in the first half of the year resulted in lower sales dollars compared to the prior year's same period.

-The reduced California avocado production in 1997, 1998 and 1999, along with strong domestic and international demand, led to increased planting of the Hass variety of avocados in Mexico, Chile, New Zealand and other countries.
+The reduced California avocado production during the past several years along with strong domestic and international demand has led to increased planting of the Hass variety of avocados in Mexico, Chile, New Zealand, and other countries.
 These exporting countries have targeted the U.S. market.
-Calavo is a major importer and exporter of avocados and sources avocados from these countries to meet its market needs.
-These trends have led to increased sales in the nonmember perishable products segment.
-The processed avocados segment has also benefited from the same increased demand.
-This segment is closely identified with away-from-home consumption, which results primarily in sales into the food service industry versus the supermarket distribution channels.
+Calavo is a major importer and exporter of avocados, and sources avocados from these countries to meet its market needs.
+The above-noted trends led to increased sales in this segment.
+Processed avocados have also benefited from the same increased demand.
+This segment is more identified with the away-from-home consumption with sales into the food service industry verses the supermarket distribution channels.